benjamin10ks/casino_app/README.md

 # How to Run

-while in the casino_app directory:
+While in the casino_app directory:

-`touch .env` follow the .env.example format to create your own .env file

 `npm install` to install dependencies